Mexican architecture developments, Mexico building design images, Architects offices

 Maralta Apartments

-Maralta is located in the marian zone of Ixtapa Zihuatanejo and responds to the topographical incline with five platforms that respect and integrate the curved form of the site in order to position the twenty eight departments.
+Maralta is located in the marina zone of Ixtapa Zihuatanejo and responds to the topographical incline with five platforms that respect and integrate the curved form of the site in order to position the twenty eight departments.
 The apartments will consist of two or three bedrooms, a living room, dining room and a private terrace with a view of the marina and the Pacific Ocean.

 Mexico City Tower – Design